mmitou/pagecache/README.md

 pagecache
 =========

-pagecache is a cache layer that wraps io.ReaderAt by page cache. pagecache implements io.ReaderAt interface, reads the wrapped underlayer by page, and manages the pages by page table. to specify proper page size and number of pages, a program which has to run in severe memory environment may be able to read a file sizes over memory.
+pagecache is a cache layer that wraps io.ReaderAt by page cache.<br />
+pagecache implements io.ReaderAt interface, reads the wrapped underlayer by page, and manages the pages by page table.<br />
+to specify proper page size and number of pages, a program which has to run in severe memory environment may be able to read a file sizes over memory.

 ## usage